 The so-called Great Resignation has been making headline after headline for months now, as people have been quitting their jobs in droves all over the world.
 A research survey by Microsoft found that of the 30,000 global workers surveyed, 41% are thinking of leaving their current jobs this year.
-While this trend hasn't reached Australian shores (yet), experts predict that we could see a Great Resignation here as early as March 2022, and one survey suggesting that 2 in 5 Australians are ready to quit in the next 6 months.
+While this trend hasn't reached Australian shores (yet), experts predict that we could still see a Great Resignation here, and one survey suggesting that 2 in 5 Australians are ready to quit in the next six months.

 It's a sign of the times — and of how fed up people are with the conditions of work — that people are now rejecting the prevailing worldview about work, and doing so to such a degree that it’s become a movement.
 If the movement has a motto, it would be the word that’s been on everyone’s lips over the past 18 months: burnout.
-According to a survey commissioned by Asana in 2020, 77%, or 4 in 5 Australians have experienced burnout over the last year.
+According to a survey commissioned by Asana in 2020, 77%, or four in five Australians have experienced burnout over the last year.
 You've probably heard — or said yourself — the following things repeated ad nauseum: "I'm so tired.
 I'm so exhausted.
 I can't believe we have to keep going."

 But burnout isn't just fatigue.
 It's far more insidious and complicated.

 "Work burnout happened to me when I worked at a large corporation and realised that although I was putting in long hours, doing good work, and it looked good on paper — I was going nowhere," says Alexis, 38, who works in the PR industry.
 "Then I saw a meme [that said] 'if you died tomorrow, your job would be posted faster than your obituary,' and it sucked all the joy out of everything I did."